+Mason Hanson holds a B.A. in cognitive science from UC Berkeley, with a focus in learning science and education.
+They began their professional pursuits at the Institute of Human Development at UC Berkeley, where they conducted research on researched the cognitive development of young children.
+They then spent four years developing science curriculum as a learning and assessment specialist with Lawrence Hall of Science’s Learning Design Group.
+After publication, they began a position as lead STEAM curriculum developer for Cubit, a K-12 robotics and computer science education startup.
 Mx.
-Mason holds a B.A. in cognitive science from UC Berkeley, with a focus in learning science.
-They began their professional pursuits at the Institute of Human Development at UC Berkeley, where they researched the cognitive development of young children.
-They then spent four years developing science curriculum as a learning and assessment specialist with Lawrence Hall of Science’s Learning Design Group (among the team of exceptional STEM educators there was BPC’s own Ms. Mytko!).
-After publication, they began a position as lead STEAM curriculum developer for Cubit, a K-12 robotics and computer science education startup.
-They joined the Black Pine Circle School faculty in 2018, and in addition to science, they have taught sixth grade technology and garden.
+Mason joined the Black Pine Circle School faculty in 2018, and in addition to science, they have taught sixth grade technology and garden.
 Mason runs a Scratch coding after-school club at BPC, and during the summer they teach a Scratch programming course with the UC Berkeley Academic Talent Development Program.
 Born and raised in Lake Tahoe, Mx.
 Mason enjoys a range of outdoor activities in their personal time, including hiking, backpacking, kayaking, skiing, gardening, and foraging for interesting and tasty plants.

 Why I Work with Children